x211321/RGB-Config-Acer-gkbbl-0/README.md

 # Restrictions
  * Compatible Acer-WMI kernel module **must be installed separately**
  * Compatibility depends on the specific laptop model and its compatibility with the kernel module
- * The **static RGB mode** does not work with my specific laptop and is thus untested
  * The tray icon only works in desktop environments that are compatible with classic system tray

 # Installation